almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-06-04-12-factor-agents.md

 I spent last few days watching [*Microsoft Build*](https://build.microsoft.com/en-US/home) sessions, mostly the *Microsoft Foundry* and agent-related ones — *Foundry Agent Service*, *Hosted Agents*, and the *Microsoft Agent Framework (MAF)*.
 Many new features were announced, the demos were impressive, and the whole time I kept thinking about a document written in the early 2010s for the cloud-native era: the [Twelve-Factor App](https://12factor.net/).

-I worry we are about to make all the same mistakes again, just with agents instead of monoliths.
-The good news is the playbook to avoid those mistakes already exists, and *Twelve-Factor* is most of it.
+I worry we are about to make all the same mistakes again, just with agents instead of apps.
+But there is good news, since the playbook to avoid those mistakes already exists, and [*Twelve-Factor App*](https://12factor.net/) gives us most of it.

 What I would like to do here is take the *original* twelve, exactly as they were written for cloud-native web apps, and walk through what each one means now that the "app" is an agent — and what Microsoft, Microsoft Foundry and the broader Azure ecosystem give you to actually follow them.